 The Financial Statements are prepared under the

-accordance with the generally accepted accounting
+on accrual basis in accordance with the generally

-principles in India (Indian GAAP) and in compliance
+accepted accounting principles in India (Indian GAAP)

-with the Accounting Standards notified under Section
+and in compliance with the Accounting Standards

-133 of the Companies Act, 2013, further amended
+notified under Section 133 of the Companies Act,

-by Companies (Accounting Standards) Amendment
+2013, further amended by Companies (Accounting

-Rules, 2016, to the extent applicable, the provisions
+Standards) Amendment Rules, 2016, to the extent

-of the Insurance Act, 1938, as amended by the
+applicable, the provisions of the Insurance Act, 1938,

-(Amendment) Act, 2021, the Insurance Regulatory and
+Act, 2015 and Insurance (Amendment) Act, 2021, the

-Development Act, 1999, the Insurance Regulatory and
+Insurance Regulatory and Development Act, 1999, the

-Development Authority of India (Actuarial, Finance and
+India (Actuarial, Finance and Investment Functions

-Investment Functions of Insurers) Regulations, 2024
+of Insurers) Regulations, 2024 ('the IRDAI AFI

-('the IRDAI AFI Regulations 2024'), the Master Circular
+Regulations 2024'), the Master Circular on Actuarial,

-on Actuarial, Finance and Investment Functions of
+Finance and Investment Functions of Insurers dated

-Insurers dated May 17, 2024 ('the IRDAI AFI Master
+May 17, 2024 ('the IRDAI AFI Master Circular 2024')

-Circular 2024') and various circulars and notifications
+and various circulars and notifications issued by the

-issued by the IRDAI thereafter to the extent applicable.
+IRDAI thereafter to the extent applicable.

 The accounting policies used in preparation of